Visualize network features using deep dream

 the activation strength.

 ExecutionEnvironment — Hardware resource

-Hardware resource, specified as one of the following:
+Hardware resource, specified as one of these values:

 "gpu"— Use the GPU.
-Using a GPU requires Parallel Computing Toolbox™ and a supported GPU device.
-For information on supported devices, see GPU Support by Release (Parallel Computing Toolbox).
+Using a GPU requires a Parallel Computing Toolbox™ license and a supported GPU device.
+For information about supported devices, see GPU Computing Requirements (Parallel Computing Toolbox).
 If Parallel Computing Toolbox or a suitable GPU is not available, then the software returns an error.

 "cpu"— Use the CPU.